Dr Chris Hackett

 Phone: (08) 9241 5247

-Jessica Fic comes to the Institute after ten years of working as a Primary School Teacher in both country and metropolitan areas.
-She completed her Bachelor of Education (Primary) at the University of Notre Dame and began her teaching career at St Mary’s Primary School in Kalgoorlie.
-For the past eight years, Jessica has been at Mater Christi Catholic Primary School in Yangebup where she has held the positions of classroom teacher, curriculum co-ordinator and Key Literacy Teacher.
+Jessica Fic came to the Institute after ten years of working as a Primary School Teacher in both country and metropolitan areas.
+She completed her Bachelor of Education (Primary) at The University of Notre Dame Australia and began her teaching career at St Mary’s Primary School in Kalgoorlie.
+For eight years, Jessica worked at Mater Christi Catholic Primary School in Yangebup where she held the positions of classroom teacher, curriculum co-ordinator and Key Literacy Teacher.